Ticket scalping is a market function, not a criminal activity

 By the way, scalpers are not guaranteed profits.
 If there is not much demand for tickets for an event, scalpers will have to sell the tickets at a loss — or they may not be able to sell them at any price.

-Back to Wichita: According to the Eagle article, a group named Taxpayers for Tickets has been formed to take action against scalping.
+Back to Wichita: According to a Wichita Eagle article, a group named Taxpayers for Tickets has been formed to take action against scalping.
 Reading the website, it seems that the group’s focus is on more laws and enforcement of them to effect the goal of getting tickets in the hands of the taxpayers who paid for the construction of the Intrust Bank Arena.

 I don’t favor this approach.
 First, as we’ve seen, scalping is a socially beneficial activity that provides market-clearing prices for tickets.

-Second, there is plenty of actual crime on our community that causes death, injury, and loss of property.
+Second, there is plenty of actual crime in our community that causes death, injury, and loss of property.
 We don’t need to squander law enforcement resources on victimless crimes like people willingly and voluntarily engaging in market transactions.

 In a letter published in the Wichita Eagle, Todd Allen, head of Taxpayers for Tickets, wrote “I figured that since the taxpayers paid for the arena, that makes us the owners.”
 I hate to disappoint Mr. Allen, but that’s far from the case.
 Try requesting a contract, as in Sedgwick County keeps lease agreement secret.
 Not even Sedgwick County Commissioners are able to see the lease of the arena’s flagship tenant.